hawkeye2013/levenshtein-domains/README.md

 ## Overview

 This repo has an example already set up.
 Given a list of trusted domains, the provided function `getRiskyDomains` will use the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to get the closest domain.
 If that domain is over the threshold (second argument), it will be returned as a risky domain.

+## Highlights

+This example set up highlights the use of similar characters with different character codes (punycode).
+The input domain looks like `google.com` but uses a character that is not actually an `o`.
+This verification catches that, thus the Levenshtein Distance is 1.